-Look for the boot and spurs.
+3 For the Want of a Stirrup Look for the boot and spurs in the first display case.
 Finish this drawing - add the stirrup.

-Stirrup Support

-Stirrups hang from a strap on each side of a horse's saddle and help support the rider's feet.
+Stirrup Support Stirrups hang from a strap on each side of a horse's saddle and help support the rider's feet.
 The English won the Battle of Kinsale in 1601, partly because their cavalry had stirrups and the Irish cavalry did not.
 Add one horseshoe to the box for: 'Horses in Battle'.